"Japan became the dominion of The Empire

 of a piece, even though Real Life

-militaries' very reason for using codes rather than common place names is operational secrecy, and replacing the latter with the former for public use would be Comically Missing the Point
+militaries' very reason for using codes rather than common place names is operational secrecy, and replacing the latter with the former for public use would be missing the point.

 Other evil rulers prefer to rename cities after themselves